-Come find us under the big white tent on Farm Lane in front of the Auditorium for all of your vegetable, fruit, flower, herb, and transplant needs!
+Come find us under the big white tent on Farm Lane just south of the Red Cedar River and north of North Shaw Lane across from Erickson Hall for all of your vegetable, fruit, flower, herb, and transplant needs!
 All of our food is fresh, local, USDA Certified Organic and grown by our very own MSU Student Organic Farmers.
 Tables are stocked with what is seasonally available at the SOF; we are always ready to offer cooking, storage, and purchasing suggestions.

 - Spring looks like: spinach, lettuce, brassica salad mix, chard, kale, collards, radishes, turnips, peas, and strawberries, in addition to many garden transplants and storage crops like potatoes, carrots, winter squash, onions, garlic, rutabaga, cabbage, and beets.

 - Summer bounty includes: many kinds of tomato, pepper, eggplant, okra, cucumber, summer squash, sweet corn, green beans and edamame as well as a continuation of many greens, and the beginning of cut flowers, raspberries, and some other small fruit.